I Gave Up Shopping for 40 Days and This is What I Learned

 Posted April 4, 2018 by Prairie Wife - 9 comments

-This Sunday, the time in the Catholic church known as Lent ended.
+This Sunday, the 40-day period of Lent in the Catholic church ended.
 Lent lasts 40 days and is a time of contemplation for Catholics.
 Besides fasting and abstaining from meat on Fridays, Catholics often give up something for the next 40 days.
-This is not supposed to be a punishment, but rather a way to deepen our understanding of the sacrifice of Jesus, and an opportunity to remove a habit or vice that hurts our relationship with God.
+This is not supposed to be a punishment but rather a way to deepen our understanding of Jesus’s sacrifice and an opportunity to remove a habit or vice that hurts our relationship with God.

-Many of you may have noticed friends that gave up sweets or coffee or Facebook for this time…and my regular readers may recall that I gave up online shopping for Lent a few years ago.
-This year I decided to take it another step further and give up shopping entirely….yeah…ouch.
+Many of you may have noticed friends that gave up sweets, coffee or Facebook for this time…and my regular readers may recall that I gave up online shopping for Lent a few years ago.
+This year, I decided to take it further and give up shopping entirely….yeah…ouch.

-I obviously had to still buy groceries every two weeks, and we have three Cowkids with birthdays in Lent so I still bought them gifts.
-The main focus of this was to not buy anything for myself.
+I obviously had to buy groceries every two weeks, and we have three Cowkids with birthdays in Lent, so I still bought them gifts.
+The main focus of this was not buying anything for myself.

 No clothes, no makeup, no subscription boxes, no lotion and bath products, no extra treat yourself goodies, no online shopping, no new fit bit bands, no makeup, no shoes…NOTHING.